Iced VoVo

 An Iced VoVo is a wheat flour biscuit topped with 2 strips of pink fondant flanking a strip of raspberry jam and sprinkled with coconut.
 It is a product of the Australian-based biscuit company Arnott's (now American-owned).
 Previously known as Iced Vo-Vo biscuits, the brand was first registered in 1906.

+It’s one of very few biscuits that has remained exactly the same size as they were.
+The recipe and size hasn’t changed in over 100 years.

 On 24 November 2007, Australian Prime Minister Kevin Rudd made a light-hearted mention of Iced VoVos in his election victory speech, jokingly urging his team to have a strong cup of tea with an Iced VoVo before getting to work.
 This reportedly led to skyrocketing Iced VoVo sales, prompting Arnott's to send a shipping pallet of the biscuits to the Prime Minister's office in Canberra's Parliament House.

 A similar product (called Mikado) has been sold in Ireland by Jacob's since 1888.
 It has pink marshmallow instead of pink fondant.
-But during the late 1980s and early 1990s there was a square shaped biscuit called Camelot.